 Stepping into the waters of dating can be daunting at any age, but perhaps more so as a mature woman.
-After all, our dating lives began before the advent of social media and apps – so our early experiences of meeting people were very different from what people experience in today’s dating landscape.
+After all, our dating lives began before the advent of social media and apps – so our early experiences of meeting people were different from what people experience today.

 The number of ways in which people can meet has expanded considerably.
-As well as online dating, there’s work, leisure activities, mutual friends, or chance encounters.
+Alongside online dating, there are work, leisure activities, mutual friends, and chance encounters.

-While, on the one hand, this makes it even more possible that your dating life can be kicked into gear, it also raises questions about what to wear on a first date.
+While this makes it even more possible that your dating life can get started, it also raises questions about what to wear on a first date.

 Whether you’re stuck on what to wear on a first date or need fresh inspiration, check out these nine tips.

-1. Be sure you know what the plan for the date is
+1. Be sure you know the plan for the date

 Surprises are lovely, but less so when you’re not dressed suitably for the occasion.
-First dates can be butterfly-inducing enough as it is, so it’s important to feel good in your outfit – not only in terms of how it looks but also how appropriate it feels.
+First dates can be butterfly-inducing enough, so it’s important to feel good in your outfit – not only in terms of how it looks but also how appropriate it feels.

 For example, if you’re expecting a cosy pub lunch but find that a muddy woodland walk forms part of the arrangements, you may regret wearing your stylish flats.